an2n/semver-auto/README.md

 # semver-auto

-Calculate the new package.json version based on dependency changes.
+Automate the package.json version by assessing changes in dependencies.

 ## Installation